priceline/design-system/CONTRIBUTING.md

 are created from master, submitted as pull requests, given time for review and discussion, then merged into master.

-All merges into master should be ready to be published to npm and the person merging the PR should use `npm version` to bump the package's version according to [Semantic Versioning][semver].
+All merges into master should be ready to be published.
+The Design System Working Group will batch releases as appropriate.

 Generally, the workflow looks like this:

 1. Pull the latest changes from master
-2. Create a new feature branch (pick a name that clearly describes the feature)
+1. Create a new feature branch (pick a name that clearly describes the feature)
-3. Commit changes to your feature branch (smaller commits with clear messages are best)
+1. Commit changes to your feature branch (smaller commits with clear messages are best)
+1. Run `rush change` to document your changes
-4. Push your branch to origin
+1. Push your branch to origin
-5. Open a Pull Request with a clear description of the change (Answering _what_, _why_, and _how_ is a good place to start)
+1. Open a Pull Request with a clear description of the change (Answering _what_, _why_, and _how_ is a good place to start)
-6. Allow for some time for discussion
+1. Allow for some time for discussion
-7. (optional) If your PR has merge conflicts, pull the latest from master, then merge those changes into your PR branch, resolving conflicts in the process
+1. (optional) If your PR has merge conflicts, pull the latest from master, then merge those changes into your PR branch, resolving conflicts in the process
-8. Once there is consensus on the changes and all tests have passed, merge the PR into master
+1. Once there is consensus on the changes and all tests have passed, merge the PR into master
-9. Use the npm CLI to appropriately version and publish the package
-10. Push the git tags created with the npm CLI to GitHub with `git push --tags`

 ### Pull Requests